pedro9olivares/pedro9olivares/README.md

 ![cafecito](https://github.com/pedro9olivares/pedro9olivares/blob/main/imgs/coffee-coffee.jpg?raw=true)
 # Hi!
 I'm Pedro 👋
-Im a software developer, and a math and cybersecurity enthusiast

-Currently living in the [5th largest city in the world](https://en.wikipedia.org/wiki/Mexico_City) and studying Applied Maths and Computer Engineering at [ITAM](https://www.itam.mx/).
+Currently living in the [5th largest city in the world](https://en.wikipedia.org/wiki/Mexico_City) and studying Applied Mathematicss and Computer Engineering at [ITAM](https://www.itam.mx/).
 I love learning about technologies and new concepts.
 You may find some of the projects hosted here interesting!

 📧 Reach out to me at pedro9olivares@gmail.com